wildjames/lfit_python/README.md

 ## LFIT - A brief user's guide

 [LFIT](https://github.com/StuartLittlefair/lfit) is most useful in providing a CV class object.
 This object has a method, `calcFLux`, that takes a list of (14 or 18) CV parameters, a phase array, and some optional paramters on the resolution of the donor star and disc.
 The function then returns the CV flux along that phase array.
-Components can also be individually retrieved, if necessary, though the sum is more often the important part.
+Components can also be individually retrieved if necessary, though the sum is more often the important part.
+The model holds best to Cataclysmic Variables with a roughtly homogenous disc, and a bright spot that is not excessively extended.

 ## Model Fitting

-The model
+The model is fit with an affine-invariant MCMC method, implimented by emcee.